Seven Star Movement: History

 Paavo Väyrynen had successfully run for the Finnish Parliament in the 2015 Finnish parliamentary election, representing the Centre Party.
 Väyrynen, however, chose to forfeit his seat in order to serve in the European Parliament that he had entered earlier.
 Väyrynen returned to the Finnish Parliament in June 2018, but defected from the Centre Party to the Citizens' Party, which he had founded.
 The Citizens' Party was already engulfed in a power struggle at that time, which resulted in Väyrynen's ousting In late June, Väyrynen announced that he had founded the Seven Star Movement as a substitute for Citizens' Party, with which he remained in the parliament for a time.
-The name is inspired by the Italian Five Star Movement.
-The Seven Star Movement's goals are political independence, non-alignment, and greater immigration control.
+The name was inspired by the Italian Five Star Movement.
+The Seven Star Movement's goals were political independence, non-alignment, and greater immigration control.